 You might be envious about others who aren’t struggling

 You have many plans and ideas and many of them require financially stability.

 When others do effortlessly what you can’t do intentionally, envy will try to take root.

-If you are going through hard financial times in your marriage right now and instead of dwelling on the above, here’s something you can do instead.
+If you are going through hard financial times in your marriage right now and instead of dwelling on the above, here are 8 things you can do instead.

 1. Pray for your husband

 So go to God.
 Take your (plural) needs to the Lord.

 And not just the obvious needs like a new job or a business turn around.

 But the deeper ones which might not feel so urgent, like wisdom and courage and strength and favor and encouragement.

 There’s so much power in prayer, power in immersing yourself in God.